-- Office of the Prime Minister is an important part of the Central administration - The Prime Minster fulfills his responsibility only by the able assistence of his Office. - For this PMO hold an vital position in the Central Secretariat. - Although PMO is an extra constitutional body, but it has a special status as Governmental Department under the Allocation of Business rules 1961. - From the time of Morarji Desai, the name of primi Minister's Secretariat changed to Primi Minister's Office.

-- PMO is virtually related with all sorts of work of the Government. - The PMO is headed by the Principal Secretary.
+- Office of the Prime Minister is an important part of the Central administration. - The Prime Minister fulfills his responsibility only by the able assistence of his Office. - For this PMO hold an vital position in the Central Secretariat. - Although PMO is an extra constitutional body, but it has a special status as Governmental Department under the Allocation of Business rules 1961. - From the time of Morarji Desai, the name of Primi Minister's Secretariat changed to Primi Minister's Office. - PMO is virtually related with all sorts of work of the Government. - The PMO is headed by the Principal Secretary.

-- Prime Minister's Office

-- Prime Minister's Secretariat.

-- Principal Secretary of the Central Government.
+- Prime Minister's Office can be considered as an agency that helps the prime minister efficiently perform his role, responsibilities and functions. - Prime Minister's Secretariat administrative head of the PMO.

-- Describe the composition and functions of the PMO. - State in detail the evolution of power and position of P.M's Secretariat. - Narrate in detail the evolution of Prime Minister's Office. - Write a short note on PMO. - Write a short note on the role of the Principal Secretary. - Clarify the power and position of P.M's Secretariat during the Prime Ministership of Nehru. - Position of PMO during the time of Indira Gandhi. - Write a note on Major functions of Principal Secretary. - Write any four functions of PMO.
+- Describe the composition and functions of the PMO. - State in detail the evolution of power and position of P.M.'s Secretariat. - Narrate in detail the evolution of Prime Minister's Office. - Write a short note on PMO. - Write a short note on the role of the Principal Secretary. - Clarify the power and position of P.M.'s Secretariat during the Prime Ministership of Nehru.

+- Position of PMO during the time of Indira Gandhi. - Write a note on Major functions of Principal Secretary. - Write any four functions of PMO.

-- Indian Administration Hoshiar Singh, Pankaj Singh - •.
-Indian Administration Evolution and Practice Bidyut Chakrabarty & Prakash Chand - Public Administration M Laxmikanth
+- Indian Administration-Hoshiar Singh, Pankaj Singh - Indian Administration Evolution and Practice-Bidyut Chakrabarty & Prakash Chand. - Public Administration-M. Laxmikanth.

-Unit - 4 📮 Functions of the Secretariat
+Unit-9 D Functions of the Secretariat

-- 4.0 Objectives
+- 9.1 Learning Objectives

-- 4.1 Introduction
+- 9.2 Introduction

-- 4.2 Organizational Structure of the Secretariat
+- 9.3 Organization Structure of the Secretariat

-- 4.3 Tenure System
+- 9.4 Tenure System

-- 4.4 Conclusion
+- 9.5 Conclusion

-- 4.5 Summary
+- 9.6 Summary

-- 4.6 Glossary
+- 9.7 Glossary

-- 4.7 Model Questions
+- 9.8 Model Questions

-- 4.8 References
+- 9.9 References